A generalized statistical model for fits to parton distributions: Application of the GMM in a toy model of PDFs

-The best-fit obtained by the GMM method for the Case-1 is shown in Figs.~\ref{fig:GMM_case1:a} and~\ref{fig:GMM_case1:b} and Table~\ref{tab:GMM_best_fits}.
-For the GMM likelihood function, we choose to fit with a mixture of two Gaussian distributions.
-As a result, the mean values of each Gaussian, can describe the two distinct pseudo-data sets well and in fact are very similar to what we obtain for SG-A and SG-B. We find the weights $\omega_i$ to be roughly equal, which is a result of the errors in each of the data sets $\# 1$ and $\# 2 $ being almost equal and also having the same number of data points.
+The best-fit obtained by the GMM method for Case-1 is shown in Figs.~\ref{fig:GMM_case1:a} and~\ref{fig:GMM_case1:b} and in Table~\ref{tab:GMM_best_fits}.
+We choose to fit the GMM likelihood function with a mixture of two Gaussian distributions.
+As a result, the mean values of each Gaussian, can describe the two distinct pseudo-data sets well and are in agreement with the fits SG-A and SG-B. We find the weights $\omega_i$ to be roughly equal, which is a result of the errors in each of the data sets $\# 1$ and $\# 2 $ being almost equal and also having the same number of data points.
 In Figs.~\ref{fig:GMM_case1:c}and~\ref{fig:GMM_case1:d}, the pseudo-PDF uncertainty estimated by the GMM is compared to uncertainties predicted using the LS method.
 For $10^{-3} < x < 0.1$, the (small) error band of SG-C pseudo-PDF exclude those of SG-A and SG-B fits, the error band estimated by the GMM is consistent and includes areas covered by both SG-A and SG-B pseudo-PDFs.
 For $x > 0.1$, where the error in the data sets are large, uncertainties from SG-C and the GMM overlap.
 Fig.~\ref{fig:GMM_case1:e} shows the results of the different fits in the fit parameter space.
 The 1-$\sigma$ correlation ellipse estimated by SG-C is small, as has been mentioned before, and does not overlap with SG-A and SG-B replicas.
-On the other hand, the GMM correlation ellipse is large enough and, importantly, also possesses a different axes orientations, that enables the GMM covariance to overlap with some of the replicas of both SG-A and SG-B. Note, that we have represented the GMM by a single covariance matrix but this should not be confused with the covariance arising from a single Gaussian, since the shape of the GMM likelihood is multi-modal and not uni-modal.
+On the other hand, the GMM correlation ellipse is large enough and, importantly, also possesses a different axes orientations, that enables the GMM covariance to overlap with some of the replicas of both SG-A and SG-B. The essential feature we see here is that the tension in the pseudo-data sets lies in the region $10^{-2} < x <10^{-1}$ (see for example Fig.~\ref{fig:GMM_case1:d}).
+The GMM expands errors in this region, whereas the $\chi^2$ method with tolerance displays a smaller uncertainty band in this region and expands the error in the region $x > 10^{-1}$.
+The GMM therefore provides a better estimate of the probability distribution of the theory parameters given the discrepancies in the data.
+Note that we have represented the GMM by a single covariance matrix but this should not be confused with the covariance arising from a single Gaussian, since the shape of the GMM likelihood is multi-modal and not uni-modal.